nexills/Scientific_Calculator_CS/README.md

-# Software_Engineers'_Calculator
+# CS_Scientific_Calculator

-So, there are plenty of calculators - scientific, graphing, financial, and so on.
-What would happen if there is a calculator designed for software engineer?

-This is a full-on, GUI scientific calculator, complete with all the functions a software engineer would find useful.
-It supports entering multiple commands at once.
+This is a GUI scientific calculator programmed in Python, complete with special functions a computing scientist or software engineer would find useful.
+This program allows for expression of unlimited size (limited only by the memory size of the operating PC).

 # Progress
 The current calculator is fully functional.
 Currently supports: